dbuchko/tap-gitops/README.md

 1. The following environment variables have been created for you, that provide you with all the resource access information you require.
 If you prefer, you can copy them to your local machine and work from there.
     * `KUBECONFIG`: Path to your cluster config file
     * `CODE_NAME`: Instance identifier for this workshop
+    * `INGRESS_DOMAIN`: Assigned domain where TAP GUI, workloads, etc. will be accessible
     * `INSTALL_BUNDLE`: Cluster Essentials SHA256
     * `INSTALL_REGISTRY_HOSTNAME`: FQDN to the ACR container registry where the TAP images have been copied to
     * `INSTALL_REGISTRY_USERNAME`: ACR username